-If you experience computer issues (slow page load, etc.) while logged into Jackrabbit, be sure you are using the latest browser version and try clearing your cache.
-Older browser versions and not regularly cleaning the browser cache are the most typical reasons for web-based software issues.
-For more information see our Best Practice article Keep Jackrabbit Running its Best Online.
+If you experience computer issues (slow page load, etc.) while logged into Jackrabbit, be sure you are using the latest browser version and try clearing your cache/cookies.
+Keeping your browser up-to-date will help eliminate web-based software issues.
+To determine what browser version you are using, go to www.whatsmybrowser.org/.

 If Jackrabbit logs you out while you are actively working, check the following: